jacobtread/jacobtread.com/src/content/blog/pocket-relay-http.md

 Quickly realizing that this wasn't going to be something that would work easily I took my ideas back to the drawing board.
 Early on I had mentioned to a friend of mine that it could be possible to proxy the data which would normally go the Main server over a WebSocket connection which would.

-This idea seemed great in theory however I realized that I would have to decode and then re-encoding packets in order to properly send them over the WebSocket protocol, Which would likely create **MASSIVE** performance bottlenecks along with un-nessicary memory usage so that idea seemed off the table.
+This idea seemed great in theory however I realized that I would have to decode and then re-encoding packets in order to properly send them over the WebSocket protocol, Which would likely create **MASSIVE** performance bottlenecks along with un-necessary memory usage so that idea seemed off the table.

 I decided to look into the WebSocket protocol because I wasn't sure how it was actually working under the hood.
-To my suprise I found out that HTTP connections can be directly Upgraded to a raw stream of bytes on the underlying transport using [HTTP Upgrade](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Upgrade) and that WebSockets made use of this with its own protocol.
+To my surprise I found out that HTTP connections can be directly Upgraded to a raw stream of bytes on the underlying transport using [HTTP Upgrade](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Upgrade) and that WebSockets made use of this with its own protocol.

 This sparked an idea which got me thinking "I wonder if its possible for me to upgrade my HTTP connection direcly into a Blaze stream" this would replace the need for any sort of decoding and re-encoding as I would be able to use the upgraded HTTP stream directly.